rxm/fslogger/ReadMe.md

 ### Centos 6 install

 Using the `make centos6` target of the Makefile, a TAR file is created with an installer script.
 Transfer the TAR file to the Centos 6 machine that will run `fslogger` and untar it in some temporary directory.
-This will create a directory with a few files, inclding `installer`, a bash script.
+This will create a directory with a few files, including `installer`, a bash script.
 Run the `installer` script, which will complain if it does not detect Nodejs.

 The script: